aws-samples/eks-workshop-developers/website/docs/optimizations/java/graal-vm.md

 [GraalVM](https://www.graalvm.org/) is a high-performance runtime that is designed to address the limitations of traditional VMs such as initialization overhead and memory consumption.

-Beyond using GraalVM as just another JVM you can also create a native executable via the [native-image](https://www.graalvm.org/latest/reference-manual/native-image/) capability.
+Beyond using GraalVM as just another JVM, you can also create a native executable via the [native-image](https://www.graalvm.org/latest/reference-manual/native-image/) capability.
 This executable already includes all necessary dependencies (e.g. Garbage collector) and therefore does not a require a JVM to run your code.

 One of the major advantages of `native-image` is that it produces a very low memory footprint native binary of applications.
 It does this by statically analyzing the code base and creating its own model of what is and what is not required at runtime.
 Anything which isn’t required is not included in the final native binary.
-This isn’t just whole classes, it can be individual methods and / or constructors.
+This isn’t just whole classes, it can be individual methods and/or constructors.

 This is great until the application includes dependencies which use features like reflection.
 The dynamic loading at runtime means that `native-image` has no way of knowing what classes may be required.